digital-blueprint/checkin-app/README.md

 npx @digital-blueprint/cli install-app check-in check-in-app /
 ```

+**Warning:** There may be issues when you run these commands as root user, best use a non-root user, like `www-data`.
+To do this you can for example open a shell with `runuser -u www-data -- bash`.

 Afterwards you can point your Apache web-server to `check-in-app/public`.

 Make sure you are allowing `.htaccess` files in your Apache configuration.